Drokaliawatie Murl Singh Memorial Fund Description

 Aunty Murl was deeply spiritual.
 Every morning she would wake up, bathe, get dressed and pray.
 She would sing her heart out with her own version of classic bhajans.
 Her voice resonating throughout the house brought joy to us.
 She would then come down and be sure to hug and kiss everyone in her own special way.
 What Aunty Murl lacked in physical capacity, she more than made up for with her capacity to love and care for others.

 To honor Aunty Murl’s legacy, our family has established a fund to support young children with special needs.
-While she may not have all of the educational and developmental support as she could have due to the lack of access in Guyana, and as a new immigrant group in NY where mental health and different abilities are often stigmatized and unsupported, we can shift this for others.
+Auntie Murl did not have all of the educational and developmental support she needed due to the lack of access in Guyana.
+As a new immigrant group in NY where mental health and different abilities are often stigmatized and unsupported, we can shift this for others.
 This fund will ensure that young people and their families have that extra support for emergencies and for proactive educational and developmental support of children with special needs.
-It will be administered by Jahajee Sisters: Empowering Indo-Caribbean Women which has an infrastructure to manage and distribute funds through a careful intake and relational process.
+It will be administered by Jahajee Sisters: Empowering Indo-Caribbean Women, which has an infrastructure to manage and distribute funds through a careful intake and relational process.

 Please consider joining us in memorializing Aunty Murl and ensuring young people with special needs are cared for by a beloved community in order to thrive.

 Simone Jhingoor and Taij Moteelall